 CABS is the founding organization of the Lansing Blues Fest (now called the Michigan Blues Fest).
-In the early 2000’s, the Michigan Institute for Contemporary Art took over the festival, moved it to Lansing’s Old Towne, and it has grown amazingly since then.
+In the early 2000’s, the Michigan Institute for Contemporary Art took over the festival, moved it to Lansing’s Old Town, and it has grown amazingly since then.
 CABS is still a sponsor of, and participates in, the Michigan Blues Festival to help promote the advancement of education and awareness of the blues music genre.

 Education programs in local schools.
 We have organized workshops and other educational events in local schools.

 We have welcomed many Blues artists to our community including Jason Ricci, Watermelon Slim, Rod Piazza and the Mighty Flyers, Junior Wells, Larry McCray, Tab Benoit, James Harman, Koko Taylor, and Johnny Winter.

 CABS is a registered and approved 501(c) (3) nonprofit.